noodlebox/betterdiscord-plugins/README.md

 - Makes tooltips and styling more consistent with standard emoji
 - Parses more reliably, including on message edits
 - Designed to load emote lists asynchronously

-Not yet implemented:

-- Add emote to favorites